dmfranko/lazyman/README.md

 Create a lazyman project
 ------------------------
-In windows, open command console and type just like below:
+Open a command console and type just like below:

 	lazyman new your_project_name